All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can you use these medications if you've had bariatric surgery?

 These medications can be used after bariatric surgery under careful medical supervision, particularly for patients experiencing weight regain.
-However, the altered gastrointestinal anatomy may affect absorption and side effect profiles.
-Close monitoring by physicians experienced in both bariatric surgery and weight loss medications is essential for safe and effective use.
+But the altered gastrointestinal anatomy may affect absorption and side effect profiles.
+Close monitoring by physicians experienced in both bariatric surgery and weight loss medications is important for safe and effective use.

 Ready to Start Your Weight Loss Goals?